-Before considering a payday loan, you will want to know about the lending company and make sure you know everything you can about interest rates, fees and paying off your loan.
-Another thing to keep in mind is the fact that payday loans are heavily controlled by state regulations, so all lending companies are obligated to comply with local laws.
-Elements such as the loan amount, interest rates and repayment terms vary by where you live.
-Below is the criteria we considered when reviewing payday loan services and the crucial elements you should know before getting a payday loan.
+Before considering a payday loan, you want to learn about the lending company and everything you can about its interest rates, fees and policies for paying off your loan.
+Another thing to keep in mind is the fact that many states have their own regulations and laws concerning payday loans, and all lending companies are obligated to comply with local laws.
+Elements such as the loan amount, interest rates and repayment terms vary depending on where you live.
+Below is the criteria we considered when reviewing payday loan services and the crucial concepts you should know before getting a payday loan.

 The main features of a loan are also the most important: the amount, interest rates and fees.
-Because payday loans are intended to be short-term and small, the maximum amount of most payday loans is around $1,000, and most first-time applicants are not approved for the full amount available; a few hundred dollars is more common.
-Most services charge a fee per $100 borrowed or a percentage of the total loan.
-These fees generally range from $10 to $30 per $100 borrow, so you've already added 10% to 30% to your loan even before interest, which can add up.
+Because payday loans are intended to be a short-term financial bridge between paydays, the maximum amount of most payday loans is smaller than some traditional loans.
+Be aware that most first-time applicants are not approved for the maximum amount available.

 Some services on our lineup are direct payday loan lenders, while others process your application and then set you up with lenders with whom you complete your contract and from whom you receive your funds.
 Most services approve applicants with bad credit and approve payday loans with no credit check, but that is often up to the lender.